+at least nine but less than eighteen months

-six months
+at least eighteen months

+at least eighteen months and tenured

+at least ten years and tenured

-twelve months
+current academic year plus twelve months

-at least ten years and tenured current academic year plus twelve months
+at least ten years and tenured

 (eighteen months minimum)

 17.10 The University shall not fill a position in a discipline in which a Member, who has been retrenched, is professionally qualified for a period of two (2) years from the date of termination of service, unless the position is first offered to that Member and they are given at least thirty (30) days to decide whether to accept or decline the position.
 The Member shall be able to complete the term of their current employment (up to one semester) before beginning the recalled position at Wright State University.
 A tenured Member thus recalled shall return with the number of years of prior service at Wright State University counting as part of their probationary period.